STEVE INSKEEP, Host:

 FESSLER: That's a big exaggeration and one that could cost lives, says Michael Chertoff.
 He pushed to get the advanced imaging equipment into airports when he was Homeland Security secretary under President Bush.

-Mr. MICHAEL CHERTOFF (Former Secretary, Department of Homeland Security): When they talk about it as your virtual strip search, of course it's not a strip search.
+FESSLER: When you're talking about it as your virtual strip search, of course it's not a strip search.
 They minimize the fact that we have a program in place so that we don't maintain the images.
 Once the image is seen it's discarded and they simply dismiss that.

 FESSLER: He notes that the Transportation Security Administration has made other accommodations to meet privacy concerns.
 For example, the images are viewed remotely by an officer who doesn't see the individual being screened at the checkpoint.
 Chertoff says the machines are crucial because existing metal detectors can't pick up dangerous explosives, something that's been known for years.
 He hopes now people will listen to reason and the program can move ahead.